Do you ever feel like your weekends are just the “same place, different day”?

 Row House Cinema

-This small, 83-seat, single screen, community-based movie theater has a throwback vibe to go with the throwback movies they show.
+This small, 83-seat, single screen, movie theater has a throwback vibe to go with the throwback movies they show.
 This isn’t the spot to see new releases.
 Row House is the place to go for cult classics and back-to-back marathon screening of multi-part movies from legendary directors like Alfred Hitchcock and David Lynch.
-Complete your movie-going experience with some fresh-made popcorn, the smell of which permeates the building, and a six-pack you can snag from the adjoining Atlas Bottle Works.
+Complete your movie-going experience with some fresh-made popcorn, the smell of which permeates the building, and a six-pack you can snag from the adjoining Bierport.